 Identify your goals

-Business acquisitions come in all shapes and sizes–each with their own set of risks.
-A business acquisition can be as simple as obtaining a telephone number from a defunct competitor (typically minor risk with a limited upside) or as involved as purchasing a profitable going concern enterprise (greater upside with potentially more risk).
-Before entertaining a business purchase, first define what it is you are seeking to achieve.
+Business acquisitions come in all shapes and sizes, each with their own set of risks.
+Before entertaining a business purchase, first define what you are seeking to achieve.
 Some goals for acquisitions include:

 - Quick additional growth to your existing business